 Aurora Montessori School | ||||||||||||||||||||

-Montessori schools, in Markham and nearby Vaughan and Scarborough, often have large mixed-age classes with high teacher-to-student ratios.
-They also tend to have lots of interaction, student-to-student teaching, and group and independent work.
+Montessori schools in Markham, as well as nearby Vaughan and Scarborough, often feature mixed-age classrooms with high teacher-to-student ratios.
+In a typical Markham Montessori school, students engage in lots of peer interaction, student-to-student teaching, and both group and independent work.

 Below, the Montessori philosophy and teaching approach is discussed in more detail.
 For more comprehensive coverage, see our main Montessori school guide.